 2. Going on birth control may change how you smell

-Because your cycle and correlating hormones play a big role in your scent,“if you start taking a contraceptive that takes away your menstrual cycle, that will change the way you smell,” says Dr. Gersh.
+Because your cycle and correlating hormones play a big role in your scent, “if you start taking a contraceptive that takes away your menstrual cycle, that will change the way you smell,” says Dr. Gersh.

 3. Don't be surprised if you smell like pennies during your period

 Your vagina might smell more metallic-y around the time of your period, courtesy of iron in the blood, Dr. Streicher says.
-“Especially if you’re using a pad instead of the tampon, you’re going to be able to smell your menstrual blood, which is going to have a coppery smell.”
+“Especially if you’re using a pad instead of a tampon, you’re going to be able to smell your menstrual blood, which is going to have a coppery smell.”

 4. Semen is known to shift the scent